Social Work to Wealth Podcast

 The podcast primarily explores themes of financial wellness, career development, and the unique financial challenges social workers face.
 Episodes discuss managing student debt, negotiating salaries, and building savings, such as Sam B.'s journey of tackling credit card debt and finding fulfillment in her social work niche, alongside transparent conversations about the stigma surrounding money in the social work field.

-The Social Work to Wealth Podcast is here to challenge the narrative that social workers shouldn’t care about money.
-Hosted by Taylor and Faith, two licensed clinical social workers, we share practical tips on managing finances, navigating career growth, and achieving financial wellness – because you deserve more than just getting by.
+The Social Work to Wealth Podcast is a social work podcast created to challenge the narrative that social workers shouldn’t care about money.
+Hosted by Taylor and Faith, two licensed clinical social workers, this podcast for social workers shares practical tips on managing finances, navigating career growth, and achieving financial wellness, because you deserve more than just getting by.

 Hosted on Acast.
 See acast.com/privacy for more information.